adrianbj/TracyDebugger/docs/debug-bar.md

 ***

 ## ![Tracy Toggler](icons/tracy-toggler.svg)Tracy Toggler
 Not really a panel, but this button on the debug bar lets you toggle Tracy on / off without needing to visit the module config settings.
 If you don't want another button always taking up room, you can also use the "Disable Tracy" button on the Panel Selector.
-Another alternative is the Hide/Show toggle icon at the far right of the debug bar.
-This doesn't actually turn Tracy off, but it get the debug out of the way.
+Another alternative is the Hide/Show toggle icon at the far right of the debug bar, although this one doesn't actually turn Tracy off, but it gets the debug out of the way.

 ***